Planning a Greece itinerary? It sounds like the perfect Mediterranean escape to me!

 Where to Stay in Athens

-The neighbourhoods of Syntagma, Koukaki and Makriyianni will put you in the heart of the action and close to the main tourist attractions and sites of interest in Athens whereas venturing a little further afield gives a better insight to local life and culture.
-I’ve written this guide on where to stay in Athens which gives a runthrough of the best possible options.
+However, venturing a little further afield gives a better insight into local life and culture.
+This guide on where to stay in Athens discusses the various Athenian neighbourhoods and gives a runthrough of the best possible options.

 Day Five: Delphi

-The ruins of the ancient city of Delphi are a UNESCO world heritage site and a must-visit for those interested in Greek history.
-According to legend, Zeus sent two eagles on a quest to find the central point of the universe and they flew to Delphi, which is why this city was built here.
+Legend has it that Zeus sent two eagles on a quest to find the central point of the universe.
+They flew to Delphi, and so, the city was built here.

 Days Six and Seven: Meteora

-Many beautiful hotels are located in nearby Kalabaka, most of which offer impressive views over the monasteries for sunrise and sunset.
+Many beautiful hotels are located in nearby Kalambaka.
+Most of these offer impressive views over the monasteries for sunrise and sunset.

 Days Eight to Ten: Thessaloniki